json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 Sure enough, VSCode, as far as we can tell, [doesn't provide a user agent](https://github.com/microsoft/vscode/issues/188398).
 At least, when making requests related to JSON Schema.
 While we love VSCode and the baked-in support for JSON Schema, there are a number of things we wish were a little better, and this is one of them.

 Visual Studio provides a user agent (and we'll get to that analysis later), but given Visual Studio Code does not, we can't differentiate between requests it is making, and any others which aren't providing a user agent.
 (We generally see a user agent is given.)

+It's important to note here that, due to the limitations of hosting the site on GitHub, the redirect used for `/schema` is an HTML based header redirect as opposed to using a HTTP 302 status code like you might expect.
+This means that realistically, it's unlikely any code making these requests is actually getting what they want.
+(The redirection technique is almost exclusivly followed by browsers, and not developer tools, such as CURL, as it is non-standard).
+Sure enough, if we try this in Visual Studio Code, we see an "Unable to parse content" error.
+It expects JSON in the response, but the website does not oblige.

 ## Who is accessing draft-04?